kyletolle/everything-wordpress/README.md

 Right now, there are some limitations:

-- Categories for the post are hardcoded.
 - Publishing the same post a second time creates a duplicate blog post.
 - There's no updating a post once it's been published.
-- Titles are based on the post's path which is passed in, instead of the content itself.
+Yet.